LibCrowds/docs/docs/projects/new.md

     The available tags for a collection can be set by administrators (see the [Collection Tags](/collections/tags.md) guide).
-If you don't have administrator rights you can get in touch by clicking the email icon in the page footer.
+If you don't have administrator rights and you would like to request an new tag you can get in touch by clicking the email icon in the page footer.

 ### 5. Confirm